cbteeple/pressure_controller_docs/docs/skills/skills.md

 Build complex parametric skills in pressure control space using straightforward definition files.

 ## Motivation
-In practical use, this pressure control system is extremely versatile, however the ROS driver still acts a relatively low level: **sending pressure signals over time.** Setting up pre-programmed trajectories (or even realtime feedback control) works well, but requires a lot of copying and pasteing of the same pressure trajectories into different files.
-In addition, sometimes we operate using a family of trajectories with fundementally the same form, so there is a lot of room to automate this.
+In practical use, this pressure control system is extremely versatile, however the ROS driver still acts a relatively low level: **sending pressure signals over time.** Setting up pre-programmed trajectories (or even realtime feedback control) works well, but requires a lot of copying and pasting of the same pressure trajectories into different files.
+In addition, sometimes we operate using a family of trajectories with fundamentally the same form, so there is a lot of room to automate this.

 Introducing **"Pressure Skills"**!
 With this framework, we can define families of pressure trajectories (_skills_) using parameters and math, then use them like functions to obtain specific trajectories given particular values of the parameters.